La Union: Japanese Occupation

 The Battle of Bacsil Ridge was fought in March 1945 was one of the continued main battles of the Philippines Campaign of the Second World War are between the Filipino soldiers under the 121st Infantry Regiment, Philippine Commonwealth Army, USAFIP-NL, under the command of Russell W. Volckmann, and the Japanese Imperial forces under by General Tomoyuki Yamashita.

 The Battle of Bacsil Ridge ended the month-long battle for control of San Fernando.
-The Japanese defenders called the Hayashi Detachment, composed of 3,000 armed troops and 2,000 unarmed support forces, took hold of San Fernando and its surrounding areas which denied entry to the port of the city and a road leading to Baguio.
+The Japanese defenders called the Hayashi Detachment, composed of 3,000 armed troops and 2,000 unarmed support forces, took hold of San Fernando and its surrounding areas which denied entry to the port of the town and a road leading to Baguio.
 As part of the San Fernando-Bacsil Operations, the 1st Battalion of 121st Infantry were sent to loosen the enemy positions starting late February with the assistance of the Allied Air Force.

 The 1st Battalion made a general attack to the ridge on 16 March 1945 and fought the Japanese defenders until the capture of Bacsil on 19 March.
 On the same day, the 3rd battalion captured the Reservoir Hill.
-The Battle of Bacsil Ridge between the Filipino soldiers and recognized guerrillas and the Japanese Forces resulted in the recapture of the city of San Fernando, La Union.
+The Battle of Bacsil Ridge between the Filipino soldiers and recognized guerrillas and the Japanese Forces resulted in the recapture of San Fernando, La Union.
 Which resulted in the capture of San Fernando, La Union on 23 March 1945, and Bacnotan, La Union and the military offensive throughout the province ended on 24 March after two months of fighting.

-Liberation of Bauang

-The Liberation of Bauang, La Union was part of the San Fernando-Bascil operations aimed to liberate the province of La Union and open one of the roads to Baguio.
+Liberation of BauangThe Liberation of Bauang, was part of the San Fernando-Bascil operations aimed to liberate the province of La Union and open one of the roads to Baguio.
 Units from Rosario, La Union including elements of the 2nd Battalion, 121st Infantry of the United States Army Forces in the Philippines – Northern Luzon (USAFIP-NL) under the command of Major Diego Sipin, were tasked to make the northward advance to Bauang.

 The 2nd Battalion, 121st Infantry, USAFIP-NL reinforce the other battalions in the efforts to capture San Fernando.
-Meanwhile, combat units from the “B” company, 1st Battalion, 121st Infantry, USAFIP-NL attacked the defensive lines in Bauang to aid the 1st Battalion, 130th Infantry (US) in its advance from the south.
+Meanwhile, combat units from the "B" company, 1st Battalion, 121st Infantry, USAFIP-NL attacked the defensive lines in Bauang to aid the 1st Battalion, 130th Infantry (US) in its advance from the south.
 Bauang was first liberated on 19 March 1945, followed by the declaration of the end of operations at La Union on 24 March 1945.
-On January 4, 1945, La Union was liberated by the Battle of San Fernando and Bacsil Ridge.
+On 4 January 1945, La Union was liberated by the Battle of San Fernando and Bacsil Ridge.

 As San Fernando was in ruins at the time, Bacnotan became the provisional seat of the province administration after the war.
 The La Union National High School was also relocated to Bacnotan as a result of this relocation.
 When things returned to normal, the provincial government was relocated to San Fernando, followed by the La Union National High School.
 The North Provincial High School was established after the provincial high school in Bacnotan was transferred (now Bacnotan National High School).